-Earlier this week I posted a healthy breakfast: banana strawberry peanut butter chia seed pudding parfaits (what a mouthful!).
-Today I’m sharing a breakfast recipe that’s not so healthy, cereal crusted stuffed french toast with strawberries and guava.
-I always go for the oatmeal, yogurt and chia pudding for breakfast so when I want a more indulgent meal, I go all out!
-This french toast is my version of a dish I saw on Food Network’s Bobby Flay Throwdowns.
-In this specific episode, Bobby Flay challenges another gentleman’s famous stuffed french toast to a battle.
-This french toast is not only crusted in cereal, but it’s also stuffed with a strawberry and guava cream cheese filling than drizzled with a guava sauce.
+Today I'm sharing a very special breakfast recipe, cereal crusted stuffed french toast with strawberries and guava.
+I always go for the oatmeal, yogurt, and chia pudding for breakfast so when I want a more indulgent meal, I go all out!
+This french toast is my version of a dish I saw on Food Network's Bobby Flay Throwdowns.
+In this specific episode, Bobby Flay challenges another gentleman's famous stuffed french toast to a battle.
+This french toast is not only crusted in cereal, but it's also stuffed with a strawberry and guava cream cheese filling and finished with a guava sauce.
 Bobby Flay lost the competition, and after creating this breakfast, I can see why!